Faculty Support for Accommodations

 To determine if an accommodation fundamentally alters an essential requirement of a course or program:

-1. Contact a Student Disabiliy Services Coordinator to discuss concerns and initiate the interactive process.
+1. Contact a Student Disability Services Coordinator to discuss concerns and initiate the interactive process.

 2. Determine essential components of courses or programs.